 Yes.
 If permitted access to the upper Grand River, a relatively small number of sea lampreys could produce between 135,000 and 200,000 parasitic juvenile sea lamprey.
-Such an event could result in the loss of 1.4 million to 2.0 million fish with an economic value of between $39 million and $58 million.
+Such an event could result in the loss of almost two million fish with an economic value of about $39-$58 million.
 Lampricide treatment efficiency for the Grand River is estimated at 95% due to the dendritic nature of the watershed, so there will still be considerable economic loss under a treatment scenario.
 Applying a 95% treatment efficiency would still result in an annual production of 6,750-10,000 juveniles to Lake Michigan and an economic cost of $1,950,000 – $2,900,000 annually.